tozegovic/php-maildir-autoresponder/README.md

 	$conf['create_user_settings_from_default'] = 0; // if 1, it will create a settings file in users' directories
 	                                                // php-maildir-autoresponder.json
-	                                                // manually edit the file to enable/disable autoresponse and set message
+	                                                // manually edit each user's file to enable/disable autoresponse and set message
 	$defaultUserSettings = [
 			'enabled' => 0,
 			'email' => "jdoe@mydomainname.com",